The road LP4 (Santa Cruz de La Palma access) is now open without restrictions, until further notice.

 PLEASE, READ CAREFULLY THE INFORMATION BELOW.

 A Starlight Guide will lead you into one of the telescopes, explaining its functioning.
 Telescopes are assigned depending on availability.
-Tours are generally permitted at Gran Telescopio Canarias and William Herschel Telescope.
+Tours are currently permitted at Gran Telescopio Canarias.

-Every Friday until 30th of March 2018.
-Consult our calendar below to know possible additional dates.
+Availability until 31st of May 2018.
+Consult our calendar below to know available dates.

-Only for groups with more than 15 people: contact us to know possible additional dates.
+Only for private groups with more than 15 people: contact us to know possible additional dates.

-Guided tour starts at 11:30 am and finishes at 1 pm.
+In general, guided tour starts at 11:30 am and finishes at 1 pm.
+Sometimes additional tours are possible from 9:30 am to 11:00 am.
 Night-time tours are not allowed at ORM.

 Next to the ORM annexe shown in the map.
 After the barrier, drive along the main street for approximately 50 meters and turn left.
 Please, park your car in the authorised parking lot.